gentritabazi/laravel-api-starter/readme.md

 ### Introduction

 **Clean-Laravel-Api** offers you to do modern API development in Laravel.
 This starter project is crafted to simplify and accelerate your API development journey with Laravel.
+The project is a starter that helps you start your next project on Laravel (working with API), as it provides a lot of the common tools you may reach for, all ready to go.

 **Clean-Laravel-Api** comes included with...